 PhD in commerce hasn’t been able to attract a lot of eyeballs because of one major reason- The return on investment for time invested (which varies anywhere between 3 and 6 years post masters) is very nominal.
-The opportunity cost of pursuing a PhD is also huge as an MBA in the USA makes a starting package of $ 95,000 on average.
-Above that, PhD has a more academic use than a commercial one.
-Therefore, people prefer to keep enhancing their work experience and making heavy paychecks at the same time than pursue a PhD which just delays their glory.
+The opportunity cost of pursuing a PhD after MBA is also huge as an MBA in the USA makes a starting package of $ 95,000 on average.
+Above that, PhD has more academic use than a commercial one.
+Therefore, people prefer to keep enhancing their work experience and making heavy paycheques at the same time than pursue a PhD which just delays their glory.

 Hence the big question that arises is:

 PhD after MBA- Why Pursue It?